On the topology of H(2): Symplectic homology bases associated to admissible decompositions and the group .

 \end{itemize}

-In both cases, let $g_3$ is the simple closed geodesic in the free homotopy class of $g'_3$.
-Using the same arguments as in {\bf Case 1}, we see that $g_3$ verifies the required properties.
-The lemma is then proved. \carre
+In both cases, using the same arguments as in {\bf Case 1}, we see that $g_3$ verifies the required properties.
+It is also clear from the arguments above that, if in addition, we have $g\cap g_1=\vide$, then $g_3\cap g_1=\vide$.
+The proof of the lemma is now complete. \carre